 The activation data of CAs' or subscribers' private keys and other related access control systems shall be adequately protected.
-For CAs operating at assurance levels 1, 2 and 3, the activation data is selected by themselves.
-For CAs operating at assurance level 4, the CA must be able to accept the biometric data or the security mechanism enhanced from the cryptographic module.
-If the activation data must be delivered, it should be delivered via proper secure channels.
+For CAs operating at assurance levels 1, 2 and 3, the management mechanism of the activation data is selected by appropriate individuals in trusted roles.
+For CAs operating at assurance level 4, the activation data shall be managed by appropriate individuals in trusted roles and shall be protected by the security mechanism of biometric data or cryptographic modules.
+If the activation data must be delivered, the delivery method must maintain the confidentiality and the integrity of the activation data.